1. What is BrightOcular?

 Proper patient selection is very important for the success of the procedure and minimize risks.
 You must have a careful ophthalmic examination and your ophthalmic tests will be evaluated by our surgeon prior the surgery.

-Potential artificial iris intraocular implant complications are infections, ocular hypertension, iritis, corneal edema, hyphema . corneal decompensation, endothelial cell loss, natural lens opacification, and photophobia.
+Potential artificial iris intraocular implant complications are infections, ocular hypertension, glaucoma, iritis, corneal edema, hyphema . corneal decompensation, endothelial cell loss, natural lens opacification, and photophobia.
 Implants can be removed if any side effect occur.

 Other surgeries may be necessary to eliminate possible complications.
 If a complication occurs during the surgery, the surgeon may refrain from implanting the prosthetic iris.